Case File Review

 Featured Tools & Resources

 What Do Sexual Assault Cases Look Like in Our Community?
-A SART Coordinator’s Guidebook for Case File Review
+A Sexual Assault Response Team’s Workbook for Case File Review

 In this webinar participants will learn about the specifics of the actual review, become acquainted with the tools used in this process, and explore potential…

 Case File Review can be a long process for teams wanting to assess the response to victims of sexual assault; however, each piece of this…